navgurukul/newton/README.md

 The complete structure of a course is explained here.
 This will help you create a new course in this repo :) You can also browse through other courses (every directory is a course) to understand more about the structure.

 # Structure of a course on SARAL
 Every course has a seperate directory within this repo.
-Like the Python course has a `python` directory, `html` has a `html` directory and so on.
+Like the Python course has a `python` directory, html course has a `html` directory and so on.

 ## index.md?
 This is the single most important file where you store the list of the contents in the course.
 Looking at following for an example: